pnp/blog/content/post/how-to-use-a-custom-connector-in-power-automate.md

 -   Select the new custom connector for Spotify
-    Our intention now is to tweet something like \"I am currently listenintg to {songname} by {artistname}, check it out {spotify URL}.\" But from our custom connector, we don\'t get the name of song and artist per se, we will need to first parse the JSON output.
+    Our intention now is to tweet something like \"I am currently listenintg to {songname} by {artistname}, check it out {spotify URL}.\" But from our custom connector, we don't get the name of song and artist per se, we will need to first parse the JSON output.
-    If you never heard of that before, don\'t worry, go read this article about how to parse JSON in Power Automate, I will just wait here for you and drink a coffee.
+    If you never heard of that before, don't worry, go read this article about how to parse JSON in Power Automate, I will just wait here for you and drink a coffee.
     Back again?
 Cool!